-STATISTICAL MECHANICAL SYSTEMS ON COMPLETE GRAPHS, INFINITE EXCHANGEABILITY, FINITE EXTENSIONS AND A DISCRETE FINITE MOMENT PROBLEM By Thomas M. Liggett, 1 Jeffrey E. Steif2 and Bálint Tóth3 University of California at Los Angeles, Chalmers University of Technology and Göteborg University and Technical University Budapest We show that a large collection of statistical mechanical systems with quadratically represented Hamiltonians on the complete graph can be extended to infinite exchangeable processes.
+STATISTICAL MECHANICAL SYSTEMS ON COMPLETE GRAPHS, INFINITE EXCHANGEABILITY, FINITE EXTENSIONS AND A DISCRETE FINITE MOMENT PROBLEM THOMAS M. LIGGETT, JEFFREY E. STEIF, AND BÁLINT TÓTH ABSTRACT.
+We show that a large collection of statistical mechanical systems with quadratically represented Hamiltonians on the complete graph can be extended to infinite exchangeable processes.
 This extends a known result for the ferromagnetic Curie-Weiss Ising model and includes as well all ferromagnetic Curie-Weiss Potts and Curie-Weiss Heisenberg models.
 By de Finetti's theorem, this is equivalent to showing that these probability measures can be expressed as averages of product measures.
 We provide examples showing that "ferromagnetism" is not however in itself sufficient and also study in some detail the Curie-Weiss Ising model with an additional 3-body interaction.
 Finally, we study the question of how much the antiferromagnetic Curie-Weiss Ising model can be extended.
 In this direction, we obtain sharp asymptotic results via a solution to a new moment problem.
 We also obtain a "formula" for the extension which is valid in many cases.
-1. Introduction.
-Let $X = (X_1, ..., X_n)$ be a finite exchangeable collection of random variables taking values in a space S which is assumed to be a closed subset of R^s , often a finite set or the (s-1)-dimensional unit sphere.
-(Finite exchangeable means that the distribution is invariant under all permutations of $\{1, ..., n\}$.)
+Keywords : statistical mechanics, infinite exchangeability, discrete moment problems Subject classification : 44A60,60G09, 60K35,82B20.
+1. INTRODUCTION Let $X = (X_1, \ldots, X_n)$ be a finite exchangeable collection of random variables taking values in a space S which is assumed to be a closed subset of \mathbb{R}^s , often a finite set or the s - 1 dimensional unit sphere.
+(Finite exchangeable means that the distribution is invariant under all permutations of $\{1, \ldots, n\}$.)
 In such a situation, one can ask whether X is extendible to an infinite exchangeable process.
-In other words, does there exist a process $Y = (Y_i){i \ge 1}$, taking values in S, whose distribution is invariant under finite permutations and such that X and $(Y_1, ..., Y_n)$ have the same distribution?
+In other words, does there exist a process $Y = (Y_i){i\geq 1}$, taking values in S, whose distribution is invariant under finite permutations and such that X and (Y_1, \ldots, Y_n) have the same distribution?
 (In this case, the process Y will often not be unique.)
-If the distribution of X is "an average of product measures," meaning that the distribution of X can be expressed as $$\int{P(S)} \mu^{\otimes n} d\rho(\mu),$$ Received December 2005; revised October 2006.
+If the distribution of X is "an average of product measures", meaning that the distribution of X can be expressed as $$\int{P(S)} \mu^{\otimes n} d\rho(\mu)$$ Date: October 17, 2006.